List of Roseanne and The Conners characters: Becky Conner

 Rebecca "Becky" Conner (later Healy) is played by Lecy Goranson (Sarah Chalke in seasons 6–9).
 Born in 1975, Becky is the eldest of Roseanne and Dan's children.
 Becky is introduced to the series as a pre-teen, whose primary interests are centered around makeup, fashion, and boys.
 While she can be self-centered and occasionally acts spoiled, she actually is the least problematic of the Conner children, maintaining high grades and rarely causing issues for her parents beyond an occasional argument.
 However, as Becky matures, she grows moody and rebellious, resulting in her and a friend getting drunk on Roseanne and Dan's alcohol while alone in the Conner house.
-She has several clean-cut boyfriends, but soon prefers dating edgier, punkish guys that Roseanne and Dan strongly disapprove of.
+She has several clean-cut boyfriends, but soon prefers dating edgier, punkish guys that Roseanne and Dan disapprove of.
 They especially dislike her latest boyfriend (and future husband), Mark Healy, particularly after the young couple become sexually active.
 Becky's ultimate rebellion comes when she is seventeen and drops out of high school to elope with Mark and move to Minneapolis.

 In the year before her elopement, Becky's life was stressful.
 In addition to schoolwork and working as a cashier to save for a car, she was responsible for maintaining the household and tending her younger siblings while her parents worked long hours.
 Her breaking point came when she learnt her parents had used her college fund to pay household bills and, finally, when the family's bike shop failed, forcing her boyfriend Mark, who worked there, to move to Minneapolis for a new job.
 Unwilling to be without Mark, Becky elopes with him.
 Unfortunately the move did not result in any long-term financial stability and the couple returned to Lanford.
 Mark began working at the city garage with Dan, and Becky found a job at a restaurant called Bunz.
 The two lived in the Conner house before moving into a shabby mobile home at a trailer park.
 While Mark is content in their marriage, Becky eventually feels constrained by their growing disparities.
 She wants to attend college, which Mark opposes, fearing it will lead to Becky leaving him.
 In the final episode of Season 9, it was revealed that Becky was pregnant.
 In Season 10, however, Becky is childless, though she says she and Mark had tried to have children.